Andrea Ferrara

 with Luca Zanotti

-Abstract: We document a new fact: conditional on inflation and output, the Federal Reserve lowers its policy rate when the U.S. public debt-to-GDP ratio rises.
+Abstract: We document that, conditional on inflation and output, the Federal Reserve lowers the policy rate when the U.S. public debt-to-GDP ratio rises.
 To explain this pattern, we develop and estimate a New Keynesian model with shocks to households’ demand for public debt.
-These shocks generate a negative comovement between public debt and the natural rate of interest, defined as the real rate that would prevail in the flexible-price economy.
-Assuming that the Federal Reserve adjusts its policy rate in line with the natural rate, this mechanism rationalizes the negative relationship between debt and the policy rate.
-We show that these shocks are a key driver of business-cycle fluctuations and that policy rules responding to the natural rate reduce the volatility of inflation and output relative to standard rules.
-We further construct a debt-informed measure of the natural rate using a time-varying parameter vector autoregression model.
-Once this measure is included in the policy rule, an increase in the debt-to-GDP ratio no longer reduces the federal funds rate, consistent with the mechanism highlighted by the model.
+These shocks generate a negative comovement between public debt and the natural rate.
+If monetary policy tracks the natural rate, the model rationalizes the negative relationship between debt and the policy rate.
+Consistent with this view, when a novel debt-informed natural rate measure is included in the policy rule, the debt-to-GDP ratio no longer explains variations in the policy rate.

 Working Papers